Hymenosporum: Description

 Hymenosporum flavum is a semi-deciduous tree up to 25 m high and a trunk diameter (DBH) to 45 cm.
 The obovate leaves are simple, alternate, glossy green above and lighter below.
 They measure up to 13 cm long by 4.5 cm wide. and are clustered towards the ends of the branches in pseudo-whorls.

 The very fragrant flowers are quite large, about 40 mm diameter with a floral tube up to 28 mm long.
 They are initially functionally male, and coloured white with lemon tinges.
 Over a period of about 5 days the stigma begins to develop and the stamens curl away.
 At the same time the colour deepens until the fully functioning female flower is golden yellow with red/purple track lines in the throat.

 The fruit is a dehiscent, two-chambered capsule, black/brown, densely hairy and about 35 mm wide and long.
 Seeds are about 7 mm long with a 4 mm wing.
 They are numerous, and stacked together to fill each chamber.

 Phenology

 Flowering occurs from early spring to early summer, and the fruit ripen around May.

 Taxonomy

 This species was first described in 1854 by the English botanist and illustrator William Jackson Hooker as Pittosporum flavum.
 In 1860 the German born Australian botanist Ferdinand von Mueller transferred it to the genus Hymenosporum in his work Fragmenta phytographiæ Australiæ.

 Etymology

 The genus name Hymenosporum is derived from the Ancient Greek words humḗn, meaning membrane, and sporā́, meaning seed.
 It is a reference to the winged seeds.
 The species epithet flavum is from the Latin flāvus, yellow, and refers to the flower colour.

+Distribution and habitat

+The native range of Hymenosporum flavum is from New Guinea south through coastal Queensland to northeastern New South Wales.
+It grows in rainforest or wet sclerophyll forest on various soils.